timdeschryver/eslint-plugin-ngrx/docs/rules/prefix-selectors-with-select.md

-# Selectors Start With Select
+# Prefix Selectors With Select

 > The selector should start with "select", for example "selectThing"